honganh99-byte/Data-Pipeline-Coding-Project/README.md

 ## Project Title: Designing a Simple Data Pipeline Project

 ### Abstract
 This project simulates the **Extract → Transform → Load (ETL)** process, where raw sales data is cleaned and organized into a ready-to-use format.
-While it does not directly use ABAP, the skills I practiced: **modular coding, error handling, debugging, and clear documentation** mirror the daily responsibilities of an ABAP developer.

 ---